 Spikeguard transient protection devices (TPD) are organized into five major categories that optimize the protective characteristics.

-The FCC-550 family of TPD’s are custom designed to meet specific customer requirements and typically combine the FCC-250B or FCC-350B with the FCC-450B series into one package.
-The FCC-550-5-RJ45 is an example of a very low capacitance TPD that is used to protect IT systems that are connected via Ethernet cables having single, two and four pair for 10, 100 and 1000 base T communications.
+The FCC-550 series of TPD’s are custom designed to meet specific customer requirements and typically combine the FCC-250B or FCC-350B with the FCC450B series into one package.
+The FCC-550-5-RJ45 is an example of a very low capacitance TPD that is used to protect electronic instruments and IT systems that are connected via telecom cables having single, two and four pair for 10, 100 and 1000 base T communications.
 TPD’s for RS 232, RS 422, GPS and other communication and control protocols are available.

-EIA flange suppressors are ideal for protecting 1 to 10 kilowatt or multi-coupled low power transmitters from the effects of lightning and EMP.
+The FCC-350A series includes EIA flange suppressors that are ideal for protecting 1 to 10 kilowatt or multi-coupled low power transmitters from the effects of lightning and EMP.

 Custom Power Mains TPD’s are designed to meet specific customer requirements.